 The micro-service approach

 This very simple representation can also be applied to IT and software systems.
-An everyday house would basically correspond to the monolithic architecture, while the container house would correspond to the
+The classic house would roughly correspond to the monolithic architecture, the container house to the microservice architecture.
+Both have advantages and disadvantages.

 Examples of microservices – specific illustration of the division of labor